ASVLeipzig/cor-asv-ann/README.md

 ### Processing PAGE annotations

-When applied on PAGE-XML (as OCR-D workspace processor), this component also allows processing below the `TextLine` hierarchy level, i.e. on `Word` or `Glyph` level.
-For that it uses the soft alignment scores to calculate an optimal hard alignment path for characters, and thereby distributes the transduction onto the lower level elements (keeping their coordinates and other meta-data), while changing Word segmentation if necessary.
+When applied on [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) (as [OCR-D workspace processor](https://ocr-d.github.io/cli), cf. [usage](#ocr-d-processor-interface-ocrd-cor-asv-ann-process)), this component also allows processing below the `TextLine` hierarchy level, i.e. on `Word` or `Glyph` level.

-...
+For that it uses the soft alignment scores to calculate an optimal **hard alignment** path for characters, and thereby distributes the transduction onto the lower level elements (keeping their coordinates and other meta-data), while changing Word segmentation if necessary (i.e. merging and splitting tokens).

 ### Evaluation